10 best questions to ask an interviewer at the end of a job interview

 6. "Can you describe the company's communication and collaboration practices?"

 This question is a clever way to gauge how remote-friendly the company is.
 Avoid asking directly "Is the company remote-friendly?" because everyone will answer "yes."
 Instead, by inquiring about everyday practices, you'll get a more honest and useful answer.
+Additionally, understanding a typical day can provide insight into the company culture and processes, helping you determine if they align with your own preferences and work style.

 7. "What changes on the team or in the company have been implemented based on employee suggestions?"

 Asking your interviewer this question at the end of an interview will help you understand how effectively the company listens to and acts upon employee suggestions.
 If your potential co-worker can't think of any example, it's a sign that management is failing to engage and include employees.
+The company's responsiveness to employee suggestions can significantly impact your future work-life balance.

 What questions to ask a senior leader or a product manager